hashimxali123/SQE-Assignment4/TestAutomation.md

 ##### 1- System should pass test cases.

 1.1  System should pass 90% of the test cases.
-1.2  System should so above 90% of the coverage.
+"GitHub  " 1.2  System should so above 90% of the coverage.

 #### 2- We should use jnuit for unit testing.